 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 3 / 4

+The law largely guarantees individual rights with respect to personal status issues like marriage and divorce, but the civil code distinguishes between “legitimate” and “illegitimate” children, which can lead to discrimination against unmarried mothers and their children in civil and family law cases.
 Domestic violence is a serious concern and often goes unreported, as does sexual assault.
-The law criminalizes rape, but it only criminalizes spousal rape when a couple is separated, or if the Family Court has issued a protection order.
+The law only criminalizes spousal rape when a couple is separated or when a court has issued a protection order.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 3 / 4